NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 This project also contains an example to run a concurrent multi-protocol observer concurrently with the Softdevice.

-The Timeslot advertiser accepts a subset of the HCI command interface to control various parameters of its behaviour.
+The Timeslot advertiser and scanner accept a subset of the HCI command interface to control various parameters of their behaviour.

 Scan Requests that arrive at the advertiser are also sent to the application.
 The scan requests are sent with the address, RSSI, channel and an experimental